Birth certificate goof-up rectified: Little Misba is finally a girl again

-mid-day report pushes BMC, which had been dragging its feet for four years, to correct the name and gender of 5-year-old Misba Sayyed in her birth certificate; her father got the corrected certificate yesterday
+mid-day report pushes BMC, which had been dragging its feet for four years, to correct name and gender of 5-yr-old Mumbai girl in her birth certificate; her father got corrected certificate yesterday

 Barely a fortnight after mid-day’s report on how the BMC had been putting five-year-old Misba Sayyed’s education in jeopardy by dragging its feet for four years on correcting her name and gender in her birth certificate, the civic body rectified the errors and gave her a proper certificate yesterday.